Medical school scholarships—5 things medical students should know

 Supporting you today as a medical student.
 Protecting your future as a physician.

-Upon admission, medical schools are typically going provide students with information on available scholarships.
+Upon admission, medical schools typically will provide students with information on available scholarships.
 That is not the only avenue, however.

 Every medical school has an office of financial aid that is going to be a resource for students looking for scholarship funding.
 Dr. Meyer advocates having conversations with staffers in that department on a semiregular basis.

-“I never hesitate to have a conversation with the director of financial aid or somebody in that office,” said Dr. Meyer, an AMA member.
-“These are the experts—they will guide a student through a number of avenues for possible funding.”
+“Students should never hesitate to have a conversation with the director of financial aid or somebody in that office,” said Dr. Meyer, an AMA member.
+“They are the experts and will guide a student through a number of avenues for possible funding.”

 Dive deeper: